Agent authentication

 full | No restrictions beyond the physical limits of the plan. |

 The customer starts on sandbox.
-Promotion after 1–2 weeks of testing happens after the customer's written consent and a log review.
+Promotion after 1 to 2 weeks of testing happens after the customer's written consent and a log review.
 The global kill switch (AI_DEPLOY_GLOBALLY_DISABLED) allows AI Deploy to be disabled for all accounts in case of an incident on mDiv's side.

 Two-step delete pattern